matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - **Carrier Peering**: Connection through the largest partner network of service providers.
 - **Dedicated Interconnect**: Connect N X 10G transport circuits for private cloud traffic to Google Cloud at Google POPs.

+#### Quiz

+**1. True or False: Google Cloud Load Balancing allows you to balance HTTP-based traffic across multiple Compute Engine regions.**

+- True

+**2. Which statement is true about Google VPC networks and subnets?**

+- Networks are global; subnets are regional.

+**3. An application running in a Compute Engine virtual machine needs high-performance scratch space.
+Which type of storage meets this need?**

+- Local SSD.

+**4. Choose an application that would be suitable for running in a Preemptible VM.**

+- A batch job that can be checkpointed and restarted.

+**5. How do Compute Engine customers choose between big VMs and many VMs?**

+- Use big VMs for in-memory databases and CPU-intensive analytics; use many VMs for fault tolerance and elasticity.

+**6. How do VPC routers and firewalls work?**

+- They are managed by Google as a built-in feature.

+**7. A GCP customer wants to load-balance traffic among the back-end VMs that form part of a multi-tier application.
+Which load-balancing option should this customer choose?**

+- The regional internal load balancer.

+**8. For which of these interconnect options is a Service Level Agreement available?**

+- Dedicated Interconnect.

 ***